 - Large appliances: $100 to $400

 All your prices should depend on the condition and original value of the item as well.
 For example, you could raise the base prices for new, name-brand clothing.
 You could also charge less for a plywood bookshelf than a real wood shelf.

 If you have several items in a single category, let people buy those items in bulk for a small discount.
 For example, if you have a lot of baby clothes, pack them into bags and offer them at $15 per bag.

 After you work out your pricing scheme, get to work marking each item individually.
 Buy a few permanent markers to mark your prices with.
-Mark the prices themselves with masking tape or painter’s tape rather than stickers-these tend to stay stuck once you apply them, which could damage the item and decrease its value.
+Mark the prices themselves with masking tape or painter’s tape rather than stickers.
+Stickers tend to stay stuck once applied, which could damage your stuff and decrease its value.

 If you have dozens of items in one category, consider writing the price for that category on a sign and place it near the items.
 This’ll save you time so you don’t have to write the price on each individual item.
 It’ll also make your yard sale easier to browse through!

 Host Your Yard Sale, Then Make Your Move with Bekins!

 With the tips above, you’re ready to host a garage sale and get rid of some of your stuff before you move.
 If you need more help with organizing your moving sale, check out our tips for organizing a profitable moving sale!

 Or, if you’re ready to move and you need help relocating the belongings you didn’t sell, get in touch with Bekins.
 Our moving experts will make sure your move goes as smoothly as your sale!